Unique and Promising Treatment for Resistant Plantar Warts

 Side Effects of Treatment

 The side effects of injection therapy with Candida have been rare.
 Rarely someone will develop a rash, hives, itching over the whole body, or swelling.
 This indicates an allergy and will mean that the patient can no longer receive any further injections.
-Itching and redness in the area of injection is to be expected, however.
+Itching and redness in the area of injection are to be expected, however.
 Rarely, there will be some mild blistering.
-Often the warts will turn somewhat black and the crust will fall off.
+Often warts will turn somewhat black and the crust will fall off.
 About one-third of the time, a second injection is given one month later.
-Half of the remaining warts will respond to the second injection.
+Half of remaining warts will respond to the second injection.

 If your warts show no response after the first two injections; you can receive a third injection one month later.
-(We do not normally give more than three monthly injections, but in some instances we have given them up to five times.)
+(We do not normally give more than three monthly injections, but in some instances, we have given them up to five times.)
 85% of patients will have cleared their warts after the third injection.
 With no results after the third injection, you should try another method.

 If you notice a rash after treatment, please call our office as soon as possible.
 If you develop hives take Benadryl immediately and call our office.
 (50 mg for older children/100 mg for adults) For children less than 5 years old, check with us about the dosage.

-Generally a follow-up visit is scheduled for 3 weeks to one month after the first injection.
+Generally, a follow-up visit is scheduled for 3 weeks to one month after the first injection.
 Also, you can help by eating a diet rich in fruits and vegetables and taking a multivitamin.
 We’ll be glad to answer any questions you might have.

 Of 11 patients who completed one study, 9 had complete resolution of their treated warts (82%), 1 had partial resolution(9%), and 1 had no response (9%).
-Complete resolution of the first distant untreated warts was observed in 6 of 8 patients(75%), while that of the second distant warts were observed in 6 of 6 patients (100%), during a phase 1 clinical trial.
+Complete resolution of the first distant untreated warts was observed in 6 of 8 patients(75%), while that of the second distant warts was observed in 6 of 6 patients (100%), during a phase 1 clinical trial.